urbanjost/M_CLI2/README.md

-* you add calls to the get_args(3f) procedure or one of its variants ( The alternatives allow you to use a simple function-based interface model or allow for special cases when you want to use fixed length.
+* you add calls to the get_args(3f) procedure or one of its variants ( The alternatives allow you to use a simple function-based interface model.
+There are special routines for when you want to use fixed length.
   CHARACTER variables or fixed-size arrays instead of the allocatable variables best used with get_args(3f)).